Gubkin Russian State University of Oil and Gas: Petroleum geology and geophysics

 The work of geologists and geophysicists is complex and multifaceted.
 Only detailed study of the structure of the Earth's deposits with the use of modern geophysical instruments and computer technologies can confidently identify oil and gas deposits at the depth of several kilometers.
 The Faculty trains geologists and geophysicists in a variety of areas and specializations of geoscience to meet the industry's needs.

-Training is provided by a team of highly qualified and renowned researchers.
+Training is provided by a team of researchers.
 Among them are Russian State Prize Laureates, Honored Scientists of the Russian Federation, Honored Geologists and Geophysicists.
 The Faculty offers Bachelor, Master and Ph.D. programs.